Adamskoullos/JavaScript-Functional-Programming/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 ## Cloning
-As cloning is such a core part of functional programming lets look at three object cloning patterns and the naunces between them.
-Understading the differences now will also reduce debugging later.
+As cloning is such a core part of functional programming lets look at three object cloning patterns and the nuances between them.
+Understanding the differences now will also reduce debugging later.

 - `const drinkTwo = {...drink};`